syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 ### SwipeStarting Event

-The `SfListView.SwipeStarting` event is raised when the swipe offset changes from its initial value.
+The [SfListView.SwipeStarting](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SwipeStarting) event is raised when the swipe offset changes from its initial value.

 The `SwipeStarting` event provides the following properties in their arguments:

- * `Index`: Defines the swiping item index.
+ * [Index](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SwipeStartingEventArgs.html#Syncfusion_Maui_ListView_SwipeStartingEventArgs_Index): Defines the swiping item index.
- * `DataItem`: Defines the underlying data associated with the swiped item as its arguments.
+ * [DataItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SwipeStartingEventArgs.html#Syncfusion_Maui_ListView_SwipeStartingEventArgs_DataItem): Defines the underlying data associated with the swiped item as its arguments.
- * `Direction`: Defines the swipe direction of the swiped item.
+ * [Direction](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SwipeStartingEventArgs.html#Syncfusion_Maui_ListView_SwipeStartingEventArgs_Direction): Defines the swipe direction of the swiped item.

 The `SwipeStarting` event is used for the following use case:

- * You can cancel the swipe action for a particular item by setting the `Cancel` property of the `SwipeStartingEventArgs`.
+ * You can cancel the swipe action for a particular item by setting the `Cancel` property of the [SwipeStartingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SwipeStartingEventArgs.html).

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}